NetApp/trident/README.md

 * `-address <ip-or-host>`:  Optional; specifies the address on which Trident's REST server should listen.
 Defaults to localhost.
 When listening on localhost and running inside a Kubernetes pod, the REST interface will not be directly accessible from outside the pod.
-Use '-address ""' to make the REST interface accessible from the pod IP address.
+Use `-address ""` to make the REST interface accessible from the pod IP address.
 * `-port <port-number>`:  Optional; specifies the port on which Trident's REST server should listen.
 Defaults to 8000.